AHBruns/Scallion/README.md

-# Scallion: It's Like Python, But Way Worse
+# Scallion: It's Like Python, But Worse
 ![Scallion](logo.jpg)